 Introduction

 Thank you for reaching out to us about the Right to Choose (RTC) pathway.
-We understand that this may be a difficult and frustrating time for you, and we want to reassure you that we are here to support you.
+We are here to help and understand that this may be a difficult and frustrating time for you.

 What is the Right to Choose Pathway?